adambard/learnxinyminutes-docs/pcre.html.markdown

 ---

-A regular expression (regex or regexp for short) is a special text string for describing a search pattern. e.g. to extract domain name from a string we can say `/^[a-z]+:/` and it will match `http:` from `http://github.com/`.
+A regular expression (regex or regexp for short) is a special text string for describing a search pattern. e.g. to extract the protocol from a url string we can say `/^[a-z]+:/` and it will match `http:` from `http://github.com/`.

 PCRE (Perl Compatible Regular Expressions) is a C library implementing regex.
 It was written in 1997 when Perl was the de-facto choice for complex text processing tasks.
 The syntax for patterns used in PCRE closely resembles Perl.
 PCRE syntax is being used in many big projects including PHP, Apache, R to name a few.